cainydev/laravel-dockhand/README.md

 ```

 The `DOCKHAND_NOTIFICATIONS_ENABLED` environment variable has to be set to `true` and the `DOCKHAND_NOTIFICATIONS_URL`
-has to match the one in the configuration file.
+has to match the one in the registry configuration file.

 ### Available events